zerufinance/zscore-attester-prod/README.md

 Before running the application, make sure to:

-1. Update the external API endpoint in `src/validator/validator.service.ts`
-2. Configure any environment variables if needed
+1. Configure any environment variables if needed

 ## Running the Application